Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 Andy Ibáñez At The Plate

-- Ibanez is hitting .244 with 18 doubles, a triple, nine home runs and 13 walks.
+- Ibanez is batting .244 with 19 doubles, a triple, nine home runs and 13 walks.

-- Ibanez has had at least one RBI in 22.1% of his games this season (19 of 86), with more than one RBI four times (4.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 21.3% of his games this season, Ibanez has picked up at least one RBI.
+In four of those games (4.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.